solo-io/gloo-ref-arch/two-phased-canary/part4/README.md

 In this part, we're going to create a helm chart that our development teams can use for deploying applications to Gloo on their Kubernetes cluster.
 This means they can install the application by providing a few helm values, and they can invoke the canary upgrade workflow by performing helm upgrades.
 Doing this provides a number of benefits:
-* It lowers the barrier to entry; the workflows are really easy to execute.
+* It lowers the barrier to entry; the workflow is really easy to execute.
-* It drastically reduces the amount of (often) copy-pasted configuration teams need to maintain.
+* It drastically reduces the amount of (often) copy-pasted configuration different teams need to maintain.
-* It provides nice guard rails to minimize the potential for misconfigurations.
+* It provides nice guard rails to minimize the potential for misconfiguration.
 * It becomes trivial to integrate into a GitOps / continuous delivery workflow.

 As a disclaimer, a lot of services ultimately require fairly extensive configuration, some of which is unique to the